-Developing mixed reality applications for XR-3 and XR-1 Developer Edition is quick and easy with the Varjo XR plugin.
+Developing mixed reality applications for the Varjo XR-3 headset is quick and easy with the Varjo XR plugin.
 Follow these instructions to get started.

-Once you have set up the Varjo plugin (see Getting Started with the Varjo plugin for Unity) there are a couple of additional steps to complete.
-The Varjo XR plugin settings can be found in the Project Settings dialog.
+Once set up, the Varjo XR plugin settings can be found in the Project Settings dialog.
 Under the XR Plug-in Management tab, select Varjo and disable the Opaque option.
-You can also do this from a script using the provided runtime functions.
-See Rendering Settings for additional information.
+You can also do this with a script using the provided runtime functions.
+See Rendering settings for additional information.

 To enable or disable rendering the image from the video pass-through cameras, use the following methods: